Devoidsm/Devoidsm/README.md

-- 👋 Hi, I’m @Devoidsm
+- 👋 Hi, I’m Jarryd a aspiting softwae engineer and game developer
-- 👀 I’m interested in software engineering and web developement
+- 👀 I’m interested in software engineering, web developement and game developement
 - 🌱 I’m currently a newbie to HTML, CSS, JavaScript, Express, Mango DB, NodeJS, ReactJS and mySQL
 <!---
 Devoidsm/Devoidsm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.